 This 11 a.m. ceremony is the culmination of a year of events around the park’s centennial.
 President Woodrow Wilson established Rocky Mountain National Park in 1915, a year before the creation of the National Parks Service itself.

 Although it was scaled back by the time a bill establishing the park was signed into law on Jan.
-26, 1915, by President Woodrow Wilson, it was originally conceived as a preserve that would have stretched from the Wyoming border all the way to Mt.
+26, 1915, the park was originally conceived as a preserve that would have stretched from the Wyoming border all the way to Mt.
 Evans west of Denver.
 More than 3 million people visited the park last year.
 That made it the fifth most popular destination in the national parks system.